Seth C. Hawkins, MD, FACEP, FAEMS, MFAWM, MFAEG

 Dr. Hawkins, the Carolina Wilderness EMS Externship course director, holds dual board certifications in emergency medicine and EMS, and is the first physician ever awarded the degree of Master Fellow by the Academy of Wilderness Medicine.
-He is Medical Director of Burke County EMS and Landmark Learning, founder of the Appalachian Center for Wilderness Medicine, founder and current Chief of the Appalachian Mountain Rescue Team, and co-founder of Vertical Medicine Resources.
+He is Medical Director of Burke County EMS, Landmark Learning, the North Carolina State Parks, and Starfish Aquatics Institute, founder and current Board Chair of the Appalachian Center for Wilderness Medicine, founder and current Chief of the Appalachian Mountain Rescue Team, and co-founder of Vertical Medicine Resources.
+He is medical advisor of the North Carolina Outward Bound School and Recreational Equipment Incorporated (REI).
 He was named a “Hero of Emergency Medicine” by the American College of Emergency Physicians for his work in wilderness EMS in 2008, and received the Wilderness Medical Society Ball Watch Award (now the Ice Axe Award) in 2009.
-He was named one of the Top 10 Innovators in EMS in 2011 by JEMS for his work as the co-founder of the Wilderness EMS Medical Course (jointly sponsored by the National Association of EMS Physicians and the Wilderness Medical Society).
 He also serves as Executive Editor of Wilderness Medicine Magazine and helped develop one of the first wilderness EMS degree programs in the country at Western Carolina University.
 He is the co-author of Vertical Aid: Essential Wilderness Medicine for Climbers, Trekkers, and Mountaineers and the editor of the textbook Wilderness EMS.
+He was named one of the Top 10 Innovators in EMS both in 2011, for his work as the co-founder of the Wilderness EMS Medical Course, and in 2018, for editing Wilderness EMS.
 His current academic appointment is assistant professor of emergency medicine at Wake Forest University School of Medicine

 Burke EMS Special Operations Paramedics

 In 2017, Wake Forest University Department of Emergency Medicine launched the first consensus guideline/accredited Wilderness EMS Fellowship in the world.
+This Fellowship consists of combining both the year-long EMS Fellowship and the year-long Wilderness Medicine Fellowship.
 The Carolina Wilderness EMS Externship is also intrinsically involved in the training and experience of this two-year Wilderness EMS Fellowship experience.
-The 2017-2019 Wilderness EMS Fellow is Dr. Chris Davis, who is himself the Externship’s MD-53 and was one of the 2013 Externs.
-Dr. Davis is pictured on the right with Dr. Stephen Powell, the 2017-2018 EMS Fellow, on the left.
+The 2017-2019 Wilderness EMS Fellow was Dr. Chris Davis, who upon his graduation in 2019 became the first consensus guideline/accredited WEMS Fellow in the country.
+Dr. Davis was himself also an Extern in 2013, and currently serves as the Externship’s MD-53 .
+He is pictured here on the right; on the left is Dr. Stephen Powell, the 2017-2018 WFU EMS Fellow and a current Wake Forest attending emergency physician.

 David Young, Paramedic